standards based protocols

 This diagram depicts the authorization code grant flow in detail:

-In terms of the OpenID Connect (OIDC) specifications, the Web App is the Relying Party, and the Express is the Authorization Server.
-See The OpenID Foundation Specifications.
+If you’re familiar with OpenID Connect (OIDC) specifications, the Web App is the Relying Party, and the Express is the Authorization Server.

 For more information on PKCE standards see the following IETF document: Proof Key for Code Exchange by OAuth Public Clients.